 Kitchen cabinets are painted or stained and clear coated in a vast array of colors.
 After the paint or clear coat dries, it leaves a particular sheen.
-The sheen means how much your cabinets actually shine when light is reflected onto the surface.
-There are at least six distinct types of sheens available in paint and clear coat products.
-These sheen types range from no sheen at all to a very high sheen.
-The amount of sheen that you choose for your kitchen cabinets is based on your own personal preferences, but there are specific sheens of paint and clear coat that perform best on kitchen cabinets.
+The sheen means how much your cabinets actually shine when light is reflected onto the surface, and it's almost as important as other finish parameters, such as hue, shade and transparency.

 Satin Paint and Polyurethane

 Satin paint or polyurethane will provide the best sheen for you if you prefer a soft glow on your wood.
 Both products are one step above a flat paint or clear coat in which there is no sheen at all.
 Flat sheen products are not suitable for kitchen cabinets.
 They are very difficult to clean and maintain.
 A satin sheen is easier to care for, and will show the least amount of dirt, grime and imperfections on the face of your cabinets.

 Semi-gloss paints and polyurethane have a sheen that is one step above a satin sheen.
 This is one of the most popular sheens, not only found on kitchen cabinets, but on woodwork throughout the home.
 A semi-gloss sheen will provide a nice shine to your cabinets, but it will not be an overbearing shine.
 The semi-gloss sheen is very durable in high traffic areas such as your kitchen, and it is easily maintained.
 This sheen will show or reflect a little more dirt and grime than satin, but overall it is a good choice for your kitchen cabinets.